SiceloKayisa/SiceloKayisa/README.md

      - Getting comfortable with IDE enviroments: Jupyter and Pycharm
      - Data Analysis and Visualization using libraries such Pandas, Matplotlib, Seaborn and Plotly.
      - Retrieving and Performing queries using SQL Programming Language
-     - Data Preprocessing
-     - Machine Learning Algorithms
+     - Data Preprocessing and Machine Learning Algorithms
      - Tuning the model parameters and improving its performance.
      - Learning how to deploy a machine learning model into production using tools such as Streamlit and Flask

 ##  🚀  Projects

+ ## 🏆 Practical Experience

  ## 🏆 Achievements

-- 🌟 I have completed my Data Analysis Certification with Python from FreeCodeCamp and I also got the opportunity to create some few projects
+- 🌟 Completed my Data Analysis Certification with Python from FreeCodeCamp and I also got the opportunity to create some few projects
 - 🌟 I am currently a scholar for I4G Datacamp Scholarship and I am enrolled under the Data Scientist with Python career track.